 You need to build communications with your audience in mind.
 And a donor-centric story is more likely to inspire someone to give!

-While you may be tempted to go on and on about the great things you’ve accomplished, you need to remember that your donors want to know how they are making a difference before they donate.
+While you may be tempted to go on and on about the great things you’ve accomplished, you need to remember that your supporters want to know how they are making a difference before they donate.